jonpither/cider-spy-nrepl/README.md

 `lein run`

-Add a `.cider-spy-hub` file to your project to tell the middleware where the hub is:
+Add a `.cider-spy-hub.clj` file to your project to tell the middleware where the hub is:

     {:cider-spy-hub-host "localhost"
      :cider-spy-hub-port 7771}